Skip to main content

 Deduplication

-Each matched transaction is delivered twice (mempool + confirmation).
+Each matched transaction is delivered twice — first at block inclusion (confirmed: false, near-tip), then again after the 2-block confirmation depth (confirmed: true, reorg-safe).
 Use the transaction id (txid) as your natural deduplication key and upsert on the second delivery to flip the confirmation flag.

 Coinbase detection